Mushbt/stockholm-fc/README.md

    I had copied the link to the location but the map would not load on the live site.
 After some research online, I found a solution to the error on [Stack Overflow](https://stackoverflow.com/)
-   I needed to go onto Google Maps, enter the destination and then go onto the share button.
+   I needed to go onto Google Maps, enter the destination and then click the share button.
 I needed to copy the link from there for it to work on my live site.

 * ### Unresolved
     * No unresolved issues to mention.